Would you benefit from dental coverage?

 - One or more children: additional $299

-The deadline for Fall 2017 students to enroll was September 30, 2017.
-Please contact us if you have any questions.
+The enrollment deadline for spring 2018 has passed.
+Please contact us if you have any questions or concerns.

 First Ameritas Prescription Discount